arf20/arfminesweeper/README.md

 # minesweeper
-You know the game, but in every graphical API I know as well as console
+Minesweeper, but in every way possible

 ## Build on Linux
 Dependencies required: `build-essential cmake`